 , Growing the Beard

-is the definitive moment when a television series begins to become noticeably better in quality.
+is the definitive moment when a series begins to become noticeably better in quality.
 This often involves a new writer or other creative person coming on board, the happy discovery of a popular character

 , or the exit of a meddling executive

 .
 In general, this is where the franchise starts to find its voice.
 Getting someone new into a series with an abysmal

 beginning can be difficult, as they only have one's word that "it gets a lot better, really

 ."
 Can occasionally accompany a downplay or removal of less popular characters

 If it is a comedic series, then this is usually when it deviates from an overall lighthearted tone and reaches an impressive emotional depth.
 If it is a drama (or something in between), this would be when the character dynamic is spelled out clearly and starts to resonate with the storyline.
 In the case of science fiction another major characteristic of this trope is that the show will begin to develop actual continuity, (generally spanning the lifetime of the series, once begun) rather than just spending its time on one-off episodes which don't mean anything outside each individual episode itself.
 While there may not be a true Myth Arc

 as such, there will still be some form of memory, and you can expect to see events from episodes referenced by characters later.